Antonio Menchaca

-José Antonio Menchaca (January 1800 – November 1, 1879) was an American soldier and politician who fought in the Texas Revolution and was recognized by a Joint Resolution of the Republic of Texas on December 22, 1838.
+José Antonio Menchaca (1797-01 November 1879) was an American soldier and politician who fought in the Texas Revolution and was recognized by a Joint Resolution of the Republic of Texas on December 22, 1838.
 Following the war, Menchaca served on the city council of San Antonio, Texas.
 He later commanded militia troops and helped defend the town from a Mexican invasion by General Adrian Woll in 1842.

 Personal life

 Menchaca was born in Spanish Texas in January 1800 in the municipality of San Antonio de Béxar (present-day San Antonio, Texas).
 He was baptized as a Roman Catholic on January 17, 1800.
 His parents, Juan Mariano Menchaca and Maria Luz Guerra, were of Spanish descent.
 His great-great grandfather, Antonio Guerra, was one of the founders of Béxar, who settled in Texas in 1718.
 Menchaca was the sixth of ten children.
 He was well-educated and could speak and write both Spanish and English fluently.
 In 1824 he married Teresa Ramon.
-They had four children together.
-Joaquina, Maria de Jesus, Antonio Manuela and Maria Antonio).
+They had four children together: Joaquina, Maria de Jesus, Antonia Manuela and Maria Antonia.
 Joaquina married John Glanton, a veteran of the Texas Revolution.
-Antonio Manuela married a Frenchman, Jean Baptiste Ducuron LaCoste.
-Maria Antonio married Maximilian Neuendorff.
+Antonia Manuela married a Frenchman, Jean Baptiste Ducuron LaCoste.
+Maria Antonia married Maximilian Neuendorff.
 Menchaca's father died between 1820 and 1830, and his mother died in the 1840s.